jessor/legacy-dotvim/README.md

 * F4 - toggles line number display
 * F5 - toggle indent-guides
 * F6 - toggle Gundo undo tree
+* F7 - toggle hilighting of all search results in document
 * F8 - toggles NERDTree
 * F9 - toggles Taglist (shows an index of functions and variables in the buffer)